Rex-noir/filament-menux/README.md

 ->setMenuItemForm(YourCustomMenuItemForm::class)
 ```

-YOu can also pass callable that returns anonymouse class too.
+You can also pass callable that returns anonymouse class too.

 ```php
 ->setMenuItemForm(function (){